lenakaeufel/epe-project-fair-minesweeper/nextSteps.md

   - functionality for players not in scope here, just static board generation
   - mine placement function parametrized by total number of mines
   - idea: input desired number of mines and just place this number of mines at random coordinates on the board (check that coordinates are unique -> no two mines on the same field).
 Then for each field count the numbers of mines surrounding it (max 8) -> special case: edges (max 3) and borders (max 5).
 If the number is 0, it's an EmptyCell, else it's Number cell.
+  - check for valid input when generating the board (negative inputs, numMines > size)
   - `=>` done if a random, correct(correct numbers,...) board can be generated automatically

 ### Second Week: 03.12. - 09.12.2024